Realizing quantum optics in structured environments with giant atoms: Optimizing coupling sequence

 \subsection{Optimization method}

+To solve the above problems, we now present a general optimization algorithm to find the desired coupling sequence.
+Unlike previous setups using identical giant atom-photon interacting strength at each coupling point and equal distances between coupling points~\cite{Kockum2018,Guo2019,Lim2022}, our device relies on the optimal design of the coupling sequence.

-To solve the above problems, we consider the coupling function inside and outside the gap separately.
-The coupling strength should be exactly zero inside the gap area, which is the most important feature for a band-gap environment.
+We consider the unequal contribution of the modes with different unbalanced weights.
+For the band-gap environment, the coupling strength should be exactly zero inside the gap area, which is the most important feature for a band-gap environment.
 Outside the band gap area, even if the interaction varies with $k$ slightly (of the same order), the dynamics, such as trapped bound state and non-exponential decay led by band gaps, can still be observed.
-For the modes far away from the gap, strong coupling strengths do not affect the system's evolution due to large detuning relations. \textbf{Therefore, the constraint requiring the $k$-space coupling strength outside the band gap to be identical, is too strong.} All these indicate that the desired $k$-space coupling can be obtained even when the real-space coupling strengths are of the same sign.
-Moreover, relaxing the conditions by allowing $G_k$ to vary with $k$ can also reduce the required number of coupling points.
+For the modes far away from the gap, strong coupling strengths does not affect the system's evolution due to large detuning relations.
+Therefore, the constraint requiring the $k$-space coupling strength outside the band gap to be identical, is too strong.
+All these indicate that the desired $k$-space coupling can be obtained even when the real-space coupling strengths are of the same sign.
+Moreover, relaxing the restrict conditions by allowing $G_k$ to vary with $k$ can also reduce the required number of coupling points.

 Now we convert realizing the target $k$-space coupling function as an optimization problem, which can be solved numerically.
+Given that the QED setup is constructed via conventional linear elements, the local phase $\theta(x_i)\equiv0$, and $G^*_k=G_{-k}$ is valid.
+In this case, $\forall g(x_i) \geq 0$ should be added in the constraint conditions.
 The constraint conditions for this problems are summarized as follows:

+where $\bar{L}_0=(\sum_{i}^{N} L_i)/N$ with $L_i$ being the size of a decaying photonic wavepacket from a small atom which just couples to the waveguide at a single point $g(x_i)$.
 Condition 1 restricts that all real-space coupling strengths are of the same sign, which avoids the coupling sign problem in QED setups with linear couplers.

 Condition 2 sets the lower bound of the distance between two neighbor points.
 The reason for this restriction is that the coupling is mediated via physical elements with finite sizes (for example, capacitances or inductances in circuit-QED).
-Due to fabrication limitations and to avoid crosstalk, two neighbouring points cannot be too close to each other.
+Due to fabrication limitation and to avoid crosstalk, two neighbouring points cannot be too close to each other.